 Process of registering a domain name

 If you are planning on launching a WordPress website, then it is recommended you find a registrar who will also provide you with a web server.
-This saves you lots of time and money, and there are a couple of them listed here.
+This saves you lots of time and money, and a couple of them are listed here.
 That way, the web hosting service will configure everything from the beginning to the end.

 Locking in your registration

 The idea of locking your domain name after registering it is born out of the need to protect it from human error and any unauthorized activity.
-Sometimes we can unknowingly make changes to our main domain servers which can seriously impact the website and consequently, our business.
+Sometimes we can unknowingly make changes to our main domain servers, which can seriously impact the website and our business.
 You also lock your freshly registered domain name to prevent unauthorized persons from doing such things as transferring your domain to a different registrar or web host without due notification.